 If you are making a small purchase, the transaction will be confirmed immediately.
 Meanwhile, if the transaction is bigger, you may have to wait for it to be confirmed by the Bitcoin network.
-See the screenshots below.
+See the screenshot below.

 If you want to pay the Bitcoin invoice value using two or more different wallets or different Transaction IDs, rest assured – this is possible.
 Please read the part on underpaid orders in the following section.

 Three things, really.
 One, you may accidentally (or purposefully) pay too little.
 Two, your Bitcoin invoice might expire before or after you make a transaction.
 Three, you can pay too much.
 Let us go over all of these scenarios, and what you should do if you are facing any problems.

 Most likely, this is the case if you make a transaction, yet the Bitcoin invoice does not switch into confirming/paid state.
 In the updated invoice (see below on the left) you will see the amount of bitcoins that you sent, as well as the amount that is still left to pay (in the red box).
 You should make another transaction to cover the underpaid amount before the invoice expires.

 Once you make the sufficient payment, your transaction will be confirmed.
 You will see a confirmation window with your Transaction IDs on the invoice.

 On the other hand, if the invoice expires, you will be displayed a refund form.
 See the next section on what to do with an expired invoice.

 If this happened before you sent a transaction, do not worry and start over with your order.
 If you did send a transaction, but the invoice did not update, then read on.